urho3d/urho3d/Readme.txt

 recommended.
 This enables startup in windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will most probably be hidden.

+Note: some SM2.0 shaders in Urho3D reach exactly the arithmetic instruction count limit.
+The fxc.exe in newer DirectX SDK's may fail to compile them.
+At least the March 2009 SDK is known to work.